 Hello!
 Thanks for checking out my supplemental page for CS 61A Spring 2021.
 I will post slides, worksheets, and any other material I use during my sections.

-I am going to be a third year Computer Science major in the fall semester.
-I grew up in the Bay Area (Fremont!), so I've pretty much lived here my whole life.
-I took my first CS class in senior year of high school and it gradually grew on me.
-I thought I was pretty decent at the time, but then in CS 61A, I realized there was A LOT I didn't know.
-While CS 61A is definitely a challenging class, the rewards at the end definitely make the journey worth it.
+My name is Jemmy and I am a fourth year Computer Science major from the Bay Area (Fremont!).
+Taking AP Computer Science during my senior year of high school sparked my interested in computer science.
+I thought I had a decent understanding of the core CS concepts at the time, but while taking CS 61A, I quickly realized there was a LOT of fundamentals I have never even heard of.
+While CS 61A is definitely a challenging class, the myriad of skills introduced definitely make the journey worth it.
 And I'm here to help!

 Please add (@berkeley.edu) to the end of my email.
-I promise to reply to all emails within 24 hours.
+I will do my best to reply to all emails within 24 hours.
 If you do not receive a response within 24 hours, please send me a follow-up.
 If this is an emergency, please add [EMERGENCY] to the heading.